-Frequent cleaning of objects and surfaces that are touched regularly, including buckets, site equipment and control panels, and making sure there are adequate disposal arrangements for cleaning products.
+Frequent cleaning of objects and surfaces that are touched regularly including door handles and testing surfaces and making sure there are adequate safe disposal arrangements for cleaning products.

 Clearing workspaces and removing waste and belongings from the work area at the end of a shift.